GLOBAL MARKETS-Shares, dollar rise on strong U.S. trade data

 Brent oil rose above $107 a barrel after five straight declines, supported by doubts about a recovery in Libyan output, fighting in Iraq and as cold weather across the central United States threatened production.

-Brent crude rose 62 cents to settle at $107.35, after settling lower in the previous five sessions, partly on expectations of rising Libyan exports.
-U.S. crude settled 24 cents higher at $93.67.
+Brent crude was up 60 cents to $107.33, after settling lower in the previous five sessions, partly on expectations of rising Libyan exports.
+U.S. crude was 28 cents higher at $93.71.

 U.S. government bond prices rose, with the 10-year U.S. Treasury note up 6/32 in price to yield 2.9372 percent.